Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Generating bifurcation diagrams from Neural ODEs

-To investigate the dynamical behaviour of our trained models, we used a simulation-based approach to generate the bifurcation diagrams (shown in Fig. \ref{fig:extrapolate}).
-These simulations were done after training the models using the learned vector fields.
 For 500 different values of the bifurcation parameter $\alpha$, we ran each model until $t=2000$ from two distinct initial conditions: $(x,y)=(0,0)\nolinebreak$ and $(x,y)=(1,0.01)\nolinebreak$.
 From the final 500 time points of each simulation, we extracted the minimum and maximum value for the $x$-component, which serve as indicators of the system’s long-term behaviour.
 If the model converges to a fixed point, these values coincide; in the case of a limit cycle, they reflect the oscillation amplitude in the $x$-direction.
 To ensure a fair comparison, we applied the same procedure to the true system using identical initial conditions and parameter values.
 We restrict our bifurcation diagrams for the $x$-component, as it captures the most informative aspects of the system dynamics.

 To determine the best performing seed we used MAE as the error metric on the simulated converged behaviour.
-Specifically, from the simulations described above we calculated the bifurcation error $MAE_{\mathit{bif}}$ using the minimum and maximum values for the initial condition $(x,y)=(1,0.01)$ as follows:
+Specifically, from the simulations described above we calculated the bifurcation error $\text{MAE}_{\mathit{bif}}$ using the minimum and maximum values for the initial condition $(x,y)=(1,0.01)$ as follows:

 where $N_a$ is the number of $\alpha$-values that was used for simulation.
-The $\mathit{MAE}_{\mathit{bif}}$ was used to select the best performing seed for each of the experiments (shown in Fig.~\ref{fig:extrapolate}).
-Table~\ref{tab:errordata} shows the mean and standard deviation of the MAE for each of the experiments.
-Note that this error metric differs from the ones used for training and validation.
+The $\text{MAE}_{\mathit{bif}}$ was used to select the best performing seed for each of the experiments (shown in Fig.~\ref{fig:extrapolate}).